Avnu/OpenAvnu/daemons/gptp/README.rst

 Introduction
 ------------
-This is an example Intel provided gptp daemon which can be used on Linux and Windows platforms.
+This is an AVnu provided gptp daemon which can be used on Linux and Windows platforms.
+On Windows, 802.11 wireless and wired Ethernet network media are supported.
 There are a number of other ptp daemons available for Linux which can be used to establish clock synchronization, although not all may export the required APIs needed for an AVB system.

-The daemon communicates with other processes through a named pipe.
-The pipe name and message format is defined in ipcdef.hpp.
-The pipe name is "gptp-update".
-A Windows example is in the project named_pipe_test.
+The daemon communicates with other processes through a named pipe for Windows and shared memory in Linux.
+The message format is defined in ipcdef.hpp.

 The message format is:

-	Integer64	<master-local phase offset>

-	Integer64	<local-system phase offset>

-	Float	<master-local frequency offset>

-	Float	<local-system frequency offset>

-	UInteger64	<local time of last update>
+Integer64	<Master-Local Phase Offset>		ml_phoffset;
+LongDouble	<Master-Local Frequency Offset>		ml_freqoffset;
+Integer64	<Local-System Phase Offset>		ls_phoffset;
+LongDouble	<Local-System Frequency Offset>		ls_freqoffset;
+UInteger64	<Local Network Time>			local_time;
+UInteger64	<System Tick Frequency>			tick_frequency;

 Meaning of IPC provided values
 ++++++++++++++++++++++++++++++